Abhay-Singh-1913/Alpha-by-HTML5-UP-Clone/README.md

  Clone of website
 Original Website:https://html5up.net/uploads/demos/alpha/index.html

 Disclaimer: If you feel wrong about the adjustment, please reduce the size of the browser screen.
+Since it is not a response webpage.